depsterr/asm-stdlib/documentation/README.md

 All function headers must use stdint for parameters that are not pointers.
 All pointers should be void\*, regardless of actual type.

-Each function should have it's own directory with it's own name containing a file called make.sh which will compile it into a binary file with the file extension `.o`. make.sh should never link any binaries.
+Each function should have it's own directory named after the function and containing all the necessary .s files

 ### Resources